Edward H. Levi: Later career

 After his term as Attorney General, he returned to teaching at the University of Chicago's Law School and College.
 He was a visiting professor at Stanford University Law School from 1977 to 1978.
 He was the author of An Introduction to Legal Reasoning, which was first published in 1949 and his speeches were collected in Point of View: Talks on Education.
 He was also a trustee of the University of Chicago and the MacArthur Foundation, and was a chairman and a member of the Council on Legal Education for Professional Responsibility.
 He was a member of the American Philosophical Society.

 Personal life

-Levi was the father of three sons, David, Michael, and John.
-David F. Levi is a former federal judge who served as dean of Duke Law School.
-John G. Levi served on the board of directors of the Legal Services Corporation.
+Levi married Kate Sulzberger (formerly Hecht) in 1946.
+They had three sons, John Gerson, David Frank, and Michael Edward: John is a prominent attorney in Sidley Austin's Chicago office and served as chair of the board of directors of the Legal Services Corporation; David is a former U.S. Attorney and federal judge in the Eastern District of California and 14th dean of Duke Law School; Michael is a scientist in both particle physics and cosmology at the Lawrence Berkeley National Laboratory.

 Levi died from complications of Alzheimer's disease in Chicago on March 7, 2000, aged 88.